Presidency of George H. W. Bush: Lost re-election and transition period

 Clinton won the election, taking 43 percent of the popular vote and 370 electoral votes, while Bush won 37.5 percent of the popular vote and 168 electoral votes.
-Perot won 19% of the popular vote, one of the highest totals for a third party candidate in U.S. history, drawing equally from both major candidates, according to exit polls.
+Perot won 19% of the popular vote, one of the highest totals for a third-party candidate in U.S. history, drawing equally from both major candidates, according to exit polls.
 Clinton performed well in the Northeast, the Midwest, and the West Coast, while also waging the strongest Democratic campaign in the South since the 1976 election.
 Bush won a majority of the Southern states and also carried most of the Mountain States and the Plains states.
 In the concurrent congressional elections, Democrats retained control of both the House of Representatives and the Senate.

 Several factors were important in Bush's defeat.
 The ailing economy which arose from recession may have been the main factor in Bush's loss, as 7 in 10 voters said on election day that the economy was either "not so good" or "poor".
 On the eve of the 1992 election, the unemployment rate stood at 7.8%, which was the highest it had been since 1984.
-Bush's re-election campaign, which could no longer rely on Lee Atwater due to Atwater's death in 1991, may have been less effective than the 1988 Bush campaign.
+Bush's re-election campaign, which could no longer rely on Lee Atwater due to Atwater's incapacity in 1990 and death in 1991, was far less effective than the 1988 Bush campaign.
 The president was also damaged by his alienation of many conservatives in his party.

 According to Seymour Martin Lipset, the 1992 election had several unique characteristics.
 Voters felt that economic conditions were worse than they actually were, which harmed Bush.
-A rare event was the a strong third-party candidate.
+A rare event was a strong third-party candidate.
 Liberals launched a backlash against 12 years of a conservative White House.
 The chief factor was Clinton's uniting his party, and winning over a number of heterogeneous groups.